ShadowDara/Shadowdara.github.io/picture-mode-maker/README.md

-# Github Picture Mode Maker
+# Picture Mode Maker

-HTML for creating Github README Pictures for both ligth and Darkmode
+HTML for creating Pictures for both ligth and Darkmode

 ```
 <picture>